hurelhuyag/spring-data-jpa-extension/README.md

         personRepository.persist(new Person());
     }

-    // C.builder()'s methods will ignore predicate if value is null.
+    // Criteria.builder()'s methods will ignore predicate if value is null.
 So You don't need to check value is null or not Page<MyData> findAll(String name, int age, Pageable pageable) {
         return personRepository.findAll(
             Criteria.builder()
                 .like("name", name)
                 .gte("age", age)
                 .build(),
+            "Person.withAll", // declare all relation as lazy and use fetch graph to enable join fetch for required attributes pageable
+        );
+    }

+    // If you don't like Criteria.builder(), there is another option.
+But this works differently Page<MyData> findAll2(String name, int age, Pageable pageable) {
+        return personRepository.findAll(
+            List.of(
+                new Criteria("name", Expr.EQ, name),
+                new Criteria("age", Expr.GTE, age)
+            ),
             "Person.withAll", // declare all relation as lazy and use fetch graph to enable join fetch for required attributes pageable
         );